 Emma inhales the pepper and makes a cute atchoo sound, going up an octave on the choo part.
-She hopes she isn't overacting, or getting snot on the skirt and blouse ensemble she carefully selected from her walk-in closet, which is so large she can't see across it due to the curvature of the earth.
+She hopes she isn't overacting, or getting snot on the skirt and blouse ensemble she carefully selected from her walk-in closet, which is so large it has its own horizon.
 She's incredibly self-conscious on camera, to the point where she worries what her thoughts look like.
 It's possible, after all, that the microscopic cameras used to film her colds have found their way into her skull.
-It's possible that this was their purpose all along - to film her brain so an audience of men can watch it on an imax screen, alternately laughing at and masturbating to her neurons sneezing information at each other.
+It's possible that this was their purpose all along - to film her brain so an audience of men can watch it on an imax screen, laughing at/masturbating to her neurons sneezing information at each other.

 After the shoot Emma looks out the window at the rain, which is actually a hologram.
 All sneeze fetish porn is shot in the same room, with only slight changes in furniture and window backgrounds.
-This underlying sameness helps men compartmentalize the porn easier.
+This underlying sameness helps men compartmentalize the porn more easily.

 The holographic rain always falls at a slightly canted angle.
 Sometimes the rain outside Emma's apartment falls at the same angle, which drove her insane to the point that she paid to have her entire apartment tilted.
 Some mornings she wakes up in her bathtub covered with cuts and isn't sure if she attempted suicide or fell out of bed and slid into her bathroom.